Donate Food

 Prepared foods

-While we are not able to accept prepared or catered foods, we can connect you with one of our local partner agencies or direct you to the MealConnect platform.
+While we are not able to accept prepared or catered foods, we can connect you with one of our local partner agencies.

 • Canned tuna, chicken or salmon